isomerpages/nlb-biblioasia/_holding-area/Eu Tong Sen’s “Pearl Under the Burning Tropical Sun”.md

 <img src="/images/Vol-16-issue-3/building/planningbuilding-bnwbuilding.jpg" style="width: 80%;">
 An aerial view of Eu Villa on Mount Sophia, 1940s. <i>Courtesy of National Archives of Singapore.</i></div>

+The villa’s main building was five storeys high and had a dome.
+The villa also had a basement and wine cellar, and in addition to the stairs, it had “an electric passenger-controlled lift” said to be “the first of its kind in this part of the world”.
+Eu had installed the lift for his mother to take to the top floor to enjoy the view.[^8]&nbsp; In early 1916, a telephone with the number 44 was installed in the villa.[^9]